openhealthcare/elcid/DEVELOPERS.md

 elCID is an implementation of the OPAL framework for Digital Clinical Services.

-The developer docs for OPAL - particularly the Your Implementation sections are your friend.
+The developer docs for OPAL are your friend.

 In this document we'll run through setting up a development environment, walk you through the codebase, brief you on the location of the project's governance and development toolchain.